 What do we mean by “pathogens”?

 Pathogens are bacteria, viruses or parasites that can cause disease in humans.
 When we refer to pathogens, we are talking about all of the different microbes that ticks can pass to humans through bites that cause disease.
 For example, Lyme disease, the most common tick-borne disease, is usually caused by the bacteria Borrelia burgdorferi, while babesiosis is usually caused by the parasite Babesia microti.
 Ticks can be infected by multiple pathogens at the same time.

 Tissue is a group of cells with similar structure that act together to perform a specific function.
 The human body is made up of cells, tissues, and organs.
 LDB is collecting tissue samples to look for evidence of infection and evidence of inflammation.
 There are two ways to collect tissue: one is during a planned surgery, and another is after someone has died (post-mortem).
 For example, tissue such as cartilage can be collected from a knee replacement, while tissues from the brain and heart are usually collected after someone has died.
 You may find more information in NDRI’s FAQ here.

 What do we mean by “well-characterized” samples and why is this important?

 LDB samples are described as “well-characterized” because they include clinical information about each donor’s experience with Lyme disease and health history, as well as results from laboratory tests at the time the sample was collected.
 These tests include tests to measure Lyme antibodies, and tests to detect other tick-borne pathogens the participant might have also been exposed to.
 Without testing the samples at the time of collection, research results on that sample are harder to interpret.
-The more information LDB collects on a sample, the more useful it is to researchers as they interpret their findings and results.
+The more information LDB collects on a sample, the more useful it is to approved researchers as they interpret their findings and results.

 You may also find comprehensive information about Lyme and other tick-borne diseases on our website here.